ilh37/ilh37.github.io/projects/index.md

 <h2>Random and Pointless</h2>

 * <a href="https://ilh37.github.io/cubespace/cubespace.html" target="_blank">Cubespace</a>: A 3D version of the game Cubefield written with THREE.js.
+Use the arrow keys to navigate.
     * [Source](https://github.com/ilh37/cubespace/blob/master/cubespace.js)

 <h3>Puzzles</h3>